-A Code Blue will be deactivated when OSH declares an end to the weather emergency based on information from the National Weather Service that indicates the severe weather conditions no longer exist.
-OSH will initiate notification process.
+A Code Blue will be deactivated when OHS declares an end to the weather emergency based on information from the National Weather Service that indicates the severe weather conditions no longer exist.
+OHS will initiate notification process.

 Code Blue: Allows clients to remain indoors during the day and prohibits evictions or termination from emergency housing during the Code Blue.
 Denial only occurs under very serious circumstances and is addressed on a case-by-case basis.